 When you meet people around the city, always tell them you’re new in town.
 This opens the door for them to tell you about local places to check out and events to attend.
 This will also encourage them to include you in their social circles and invite you to get-togethers.

 Own your rookie status and allow people to act extra friendly and inclusive.

 Look for Common Interests

 Start looking for friends in fun places.
 If you love theater, join a group of play-goers.
-If you knit a mean scarf, find a club in your area.
+If you love to knit sweaters for ferrets, find a club in your area.
 When you meet up with these groups for the first time, exercise your “new in town” line and tell them you’re trying to make friends.

 Not only will clubs and organizations bring you together with lots of people, but you can go in knowing these people share your interests.
 This gives you easy topics of conversation and good ways to connect with others.

 You easily made friends in high school and college because you had no choice but to spend endless hours with your classmates.
 The adult version of school is work.
 Befriend a few of your coworkers and start inviting them to after-work events.

 Although you don’t have a guarantee your coworkers share your interests, they will understand your workday rants.
 Making friends with coworkers can also have networking benefits and make your job more interesting.